LutetiumCalciumLee/Studying_JAVA/README.md

-# Mastering Java Programming
+# Studying Java Programming

-This repository is a comprehensive guide to mastering the core of Java programming.
+This repository is a comprehensive guide to studying the core of Java programming.
 It systematically covers everything from basic syntax to Object-Oriented Programming (OOP), essential libraries, and file handling.

 ### **Core Concepts and Syntax**